 6L6 and 5881 Interchangeability

-Now that we have looked at the main differences between these two types of tubes, let’s answer the question of interchangeability.
+We have looked at the main differences between these two types of tubes.
+Let’s go ahead and answer the question of interchangeability.
 Can you put a 6L6 in an amp that uses 5881 tubes?

 The answer is yes, but there are a few things to consider.
 Most 5881 tubes available have a rating of 400 volts max plate voltage.
 Amps made for 6L6GC tubes could be anywhere from 450 to 500 volts.
 This means that if you are using an amp with a higher plate voltage, you could damage the 5881 tubes.

 Yet, if you are using an amp made for 5881 tubes, then putting in the 6L6GC will work just fine.
 This is because of the higher plate voltage that can be used with the 6L6GC tubes.

 So while you can interchange these two types of tubes, it’s not always the best idea.
 It’s always best to check with your amplifier manufacturer to see if they recommend it.
 If they don’t provide those details, then you can base the decision on the plate voltage the amp uses.

 We have a great article about the 6L6 vs EL34 here!

 5881 vs 6L6: Which One is Better?